Being a parent and trying to juggle a job – even a part-time job – is a huge challenge.

 There are many agencies operating around New Zealand that are actively looking for mystery shoppers to join their ranks right now.

-Following are the top five that we’ve dug up, so you can sign up and get to work straight away!
+Following are the top six that we’ve dug up, so you can sign up and get to work straight away!

 This New Zealand based consulting company offers services that measure customer service and research competitors for their clients.